ondina-draia/ondina-draia/README.md

 ### Hi there everyone 👋

 🎓 &nbsp;I’m a bioinformatics engineer and I have a Master of Software developement and data analysis (DLAD) degree.
-I've studied at Aix-Marseille University in Marseille, France :fr:
+I've studied at Aix-Marseille University in Marseille, France

 🔭 I’m doing single-cell data analysis and I'm currently working at the I2MC (INSERM) research institute in Toulouse

-🌎  &nbsp;From Romania :european_castle:  and living now in Toulouse :fr:
+🌎  &nbsp;From Romania :european_castle:  and living now in Toulouse 🥖

 ## Contact Me